Orange-OpenSource/metamorphosed/README.md

-pip install -r requirements.txt git submodule update --init pushd propbank-frames;  git checkout ad2bafa4c9c9c58cc1bc89; popd
+pip install -r requirements.txt git submodule update --init pushd propbank-frames;  git checkout ad2bafa4c9c9c58cc1bc89; popd ./metamorphosed/installJQ.py
 ```

 Note: For the PropBank frames, we need currently this intermediary version since the main and release-v3.4.1 branches
 do not contain the definition of roles like `be-located-at-91`.

+The script `./metamorphosed/installJQ.py` installs the following into `metamorphosed/gui/lib`
 also needed:
 * graphviz (see above `sudo apt install graphviz`)
 * https://code.jquery.com/jquery-3.6.0.min.js